 In case of Hyperledger Fabric, the understanding of consensus is broad, and it encircles the entire transaction flow beginning with initiating a transaction to the network and then committing it in the ledger.
 Like mentioned in the Hyperledger Fabric Blog, that the architecture of this blockchain is radically different from order-execute model of other blockchains.
 Fabric executes the transactions before finally committing it on the blockchain.
 This helps the blockchain to execute multiple nodes thus increasing the overall performance and scalability of the blockchain.

 In Corda, the concept of block and chains becomes state changes and transactions.
 Being developed by financial institutions and banks, this blockchain aims to achieve more scalability and resolve the privacy concerns faced by the banks.
 This happens in Corda by including “Notaries” in the network.
 The Notaries perform the function of the miners, they are the ones who validate the transactions.
 If a transaction is validated and timestamped by a notary, it can be included in the immutable chain.
 Notaries can be centralized (eg. R3 or the banks) or they can be distributed.

 Quorum uses a consensus protocol called “QuorumChain”.
 The consensus here is relatively straightforward and a consensus is reached by simple majority voting.
 A certain number of nodes are relegated with the voting rights.
 These nodes only verify the transaction.
 Quorum uses Raft-based and Istanbul BFT for better fault tolerance, faster block time and better transaction finality.

 When it comes to smart contract, Hyperledger Fabric uses “Chaincode” as the business logic of the technology.
 Chaincode takes the leverage from in-built trust of blockchain technology and underling consensus from the peers.
 Fabric also allows you to write the ‘Chaincode’ aka smart contract code in any standard programming language.
-Smart Contract can be written in either Node.js n or Go and in future releases Fabric can support other programming languages like Java.
+Smart Contract can be written in either Node.js, Go, and Java.